 Tech Age Girls (TAG)

-The Tech Age Girls (TAG) program encourages and develops skills of promising young female leaders by providing them with specialized information technology (IT) training and opportunities to engage in critical public discussion.
+The Tech Age Girls (TAG) program encourages young women and develops their skills by providing them with specialized leadership and information technology (IT) training and opportunities to engage in critical public discussion.

-TAG participants attend events that enable them to discover new abilities, develop professional skills, and gain the confidence and inspiration necessary to become leaders in their communities.
-The program is supported by the OCSE, Peace Corps, USAID, and US Department of State.
+Participants discover new abilities, develop professional skills, and gain the confidence and inspiration necessary to become leaders in their communities.

-• Provide training, support, and encouragement to a competitively selected cadre of socially active young women, ultimately promoting an expanded role for women in their communities and in the IT field.
+• Provide training, support, and encouragement to a competitively selected cadre of young women, ultimately promoting an expanded role for women in their communities

 Economic development and women’s empowerment are closely related goals.
-Eurasian countries seeking to maximize their considerable economic potential have a distinct interest in making the most use of all their human capital, male and female.
+Countries seeking to maximize their considerable economic potential have a distinct interest in making the best use of all their human capital, male and female.
 TAG equips young women with technical and professional skills, leadership training, and the confidence to become leaders in their communities.
-By promoting greater female representation in the professional field of IT and in the realm of public debate, TAG aims to support the economic and political development of Eurasia at the individual and community levels.
+By promoting greater female representation in the realm of public debate with training adapted to local contexts, TAG aims to support development at the individual and community levels.